Pickleft/Pickleft/Readme.md

 ## May Be Referred As :

 * Owner Of Bolt Click Blaster.
-* """"" "" Discord Sharpie BOT.
+* Owner Of Discord Sharpie BOT.
-* """"" "" Upcoming Opensource Clicker & Bot.
+* Owner Of Upcoming Opensource Clicker & Bot.

 ## Socials